 The conventional wisdom in woodworking is that you have to wipe off the wood stain before it dries.
-But why exactly?
-You might find the unwiped stain actually gives your work more character and want to leave it be.
+You might wonder why, especially when sometimes leaving the stain unwiped can add unique character to a piece.

 Unwiped stains can lead to your work becoming sticky and also spotty.
 This is because the wood absorbs the coat application.